microsoft/omi/README.md

 ### Setting Up Credentials

- - Setup of credentials for NTLM authentication is covered in [setup-ntlm-omi](Unix/doc/setup-ntlm-omi.md)
+ - Setup of credentials for NTLM authentication is covered in [setup-ntlm-omi](Unix/doc/setup-ntlm-omi.md) (omi version >= v1.2.0-35)
- - Setup of credentials for Kerberos authentication is covered in [setup-kerberos-omi](Unix/doc/setup-kerberos-omi.md)
+ - Setup of credentials for Kerberos authentication is covered in [setup-kerberos-omi](Unix/doc/setup-kerberos-omi.md) (omi version >= v1.4.0-6)

 ### Running